-Let’s talk about the simple act of giving without wanting anything in return.
-Many of us are unconsciously so self-centered that everything we do, even within our closest relationships, is actually bartering rather than unselfish giving.
+When it comes to the simple act of giving motives and mindset really matter.
+Many of us are unconsciously so self-centered that everything we do, even within our closest relationships, is actually bartering rather than unconditional giving.
 This can be true even when we are dealing with ourselves as I pointed out in an article called What Do You Think You Deserve?

-We all realize that giving on any level feels really good, but internally all forms of giving are not equal.
-When we give with the expectation of receiving something in return, we are not really letting go of what we are giving.
-If we do not let go completely, then we are still clinging to whatever we gave.
+We all realize that giving on any level feels really good, but internally all forms of giving are not created equal.
+This is where motives come in.
+When we give with the expectation of receiving something in return, we are not really giving from a pure motive.
+But when we give from a generous heart, the joy of giving becomes its own reward.

-When you give freely without expectation, it can come back to you in some very unpredictable ways.
+When your motive is giving from the heart and your mindset is one of abundance, that positive energy can come back to you in some very unpredictable ways.
 But remember, if you are giving simply to get something back, then you put limits on the ways that you can receive.
 You cannot be giving without expectation and be hoarding at the same time.

 Some benefits of unselfish giving